Tagged With: cookbooks

 No list of cocktail books would be complete without a mention of the “Drunken Botanist,” shop best-seller and staff favorite since spring.
 As the name implies, this book unites the best of science and insobriety, leading an alphabetical nature walk from Agave to Strawberry and hitting all the best booze-making plants in between.
 Learning and jubilating skip hand-in-hand in this volume, the pages dotted with recipes for classic cocktails, as well as tips for updating old favorites in single servings and “pitcher” fulls.

-No doubt about it, our selection of cookbooks here at World Spice Merchants is vast, and possibly a little daunting.
-Since summer is in full swing, here’s a handy guide to cookbooks you can add to your shelf to use all summer long without breaking a sweat:
+Our selection of cookbooks here at World Spice Merchants is vast, and can possibly be a little daunting.
+Since summer is in full swing, we’ve thrown together a handy guide to cookbooks you can add to your shelf to use all summer long without breaking a sweat:

 I don’t know about you, but folks in my family are a little, well, garden crazy.
 My brother is one of the few folks I know who will go for a hike in the mountains and come home with a salad.
 My mother prefers the tame vegetables that she plants every year like clockwork, but her garden still gets a little out of control.
 From spring to early fall she commands an abundance of asparagus, tomatoes, onions, several varieties of squash, swiss chard, string beans, and snow peas.
 There’s a whole segment of her garden devoted to herbs.